matthieuaguilera/Dynamics_fluidity/README.md

 This example shows how to apply the toolbox to EEG recordings, following the procedure from Aguilera et al., 2025.

 ### Data
-Here we provide an example of pre-processed 30 channels EEG recording with a sampling frequency of 1000Hz.
+Here we provide an example of 100 seconds of pre-processed 30 channels EEG recording with a sampling frequency of 1000Hz.

 ```
 % Loading the EEG data